• Webinars

 FromCacheAsync

-If the cache connection cannot be established, the data is directly fetched from the database.
-However, after every 60 seconds of the request made, cache connection is retried.
-The subsequent requests will try to re-initialize the cache after 60 seconds of the last request.
-Whenever the cache connection is successfully established, the data will then be fetched from the cache.
+Data is directly fetched from the database if cache connection establishment fails.
+However, after every 60 seconds of the request being made, the cache connection is retried.
+The subsequent requests will try to reinitialize the cache after 60 seconds of the last request.
+Whenever a connection is successfully established, the data is fetched from the cache.

-The following example fetches customer details based on a specified customer ID from the database asynchronously, and stores them as a separate entity in cache with specified caching options.
+The following example fetches customer details based on a specified customer ID from the database asynchronously and stores them as a separate entity in the cache with specified caching options.

 using (var context = new NorthwindContext())